fiorix/freegeoip/README.md

 alternative config can be specified using the `-c` command line option.

-By default it logs to the stderr, but log file can be specified using the '-l' command line option.
+By default it logs to the stderr, but log file can be specified using the `-l` command line option.
 Log files are cycled on SIGHUP.

 If the server is proxied by Nginx or another HTTP load balancer, edit the configuration file and set `xheaders="true"` and it'll use X-Real-IP or